In the second post in this series, we compared two approaches for posting to a blog and social media.

 5. Share each post in the major social networks, with care.
 There is a time and place for shortcuts.
 I admit that I use Buffer and Hootsuite to publish time-release posts of curated content from other sites.
 But when I promote my own content, I believe it’s worth a few minutes of my time to get it right.

 I do not understand bloggers who will research and labor over a post for hours or days, carefully choose the perfect image, proof it again several times and finally click “Publish”, to put it online.
-And after it’s live, they’ll edit it a dozen more times… only to bang out an automated post to several social media channels.
+And after it’s live, they’ll edit the piece a dozen more times, tweaking and perfecting it… only to bang out an automated post to several social media channels.
 Talk about dropping the ball only inches from the goal posts.

 You may have noticed that each of the major social sites has it’s own posting criteria.
-A one-size-fits-all post will not be ideal for both Twitter and Google+ for example.
+A one-size-fits-all post will not be ideal for both Twitter and Facebook for example.
 You only have 140 characters on Twitter, so tags are usually formed out of words within the post.
-On Google, placing them on a line below is usually best.
-When linking to someone in Twitter, you use the “@“ prefix, whereas it’s “+” at Google+.
-G+ lets you use huge hero images that span the entire feed… you get the point.
+When linking to someone in Twitter, you use the “@“ prefix.
 Check out SproutSocial’s post, for the most up-to-date image sizes.

 6. Syndicate to other blogs to grab some of their audience.
 You want to begin compiling a list of other blogs in your niche that may accept syndicated content and will re-publish your posts.
 This allows you to tap into their audience.